 - Wear earplugs or earmuffs when you’re in loud environments (this is especially true if your workplace is on the noisy side–ensure that you’re wearing hearing protection at work).

 And if you are indeed showing the signs of hearing loss, there are plenty of hearing aid models that are quite inconspicuous.
 It’s sometimes difficult to convince young people to wear hearing aids, but these devices are designed specifically to help you preserve the hearing levels you have left and improve your social interactions.
-In other words, they make you all kinds of cool.
-(Or no one will notice them, so don’t sweat it.)
+In other words, they help you stay cool and involved.
+Most modern models are also very inconspicuous and discreet.

 Preventing hearing loss is especially challenging because, like that cat on the savannah, it approaches so slowly that it’s easy to ignore.
 Maybe you miss the warning signs and the red flags.
 Maybe, you say to yourself, you’re too young to lose your hearing.

-Unfortunately, as this data show, you actually aren’t.
+Unfortunately, you actually aren’t too young to develop hearing loss.
 Most hearing loss is caused by noise damage.
 And you’re never too young for that.